Comfy-Org/ComfyUI-Librarian/README.md

 Use this if you have your model library on a big slow drive but have a smaller faster drive available to keep recently used models.

-Use for spinning HDD, external drive and network storage.
+Use for spinning HDD, external drive or network storage paired with a local NVME or fast SSD.

 Models will remain cached on the fast disk until the cache storage is exhausted.
 Models remain cached even through a comfyUI restart.